Deesus/product-similarity/README.md

 3. Fire up Jupyter Notebooks and open the latest notebook (`product_image_similarity_v4.ipynb`) found in the `/notebooks` folder.
 4. Follow the steps in the notebook.
 5. In the _"Exploring the Data"_ section of the notebook, you will need to change the path name used in `get_file_paths()` to point to your images folder.
 6. In the _"Load ResNet"_ section of the notebook, the model is saved to `models/resnet_similarity/[MODEL_VERSION]`.
-Copy the `resnet_similarity` folder to `/web/model_server/models` -- the full path should look like this: `/web/model_server/models/resnet_similarity/[VERSION_NUMBER]`.
+Copy the `resnet_similarity` folder to `/web/model_server/models` -- the full path should look like this: `/web/model_server/models/resnet_similarity/[VERSION_NUMBER]`
 7. After you run your images through the neural network, the Annoy index and DB files are built.
 You'll then need to copy/move them to appropriate location.
 Copy to `img_embedding.ann` file to `/web/backend/model_client/annoy_index/`.
-And copy the `database.db` file to `/web/backend/db/`.\*
+And copy the `database.db` file to `/web/backend/db/`. _Aside: The reason these generated files aren't automatically written to the `/web` folder is to prevent unknowingly overriding the existing files (especially since they are not version controlled)._
 8. From the terminal, `cd` into the `/web` folder.
 We'll now build the Docker services.
 There are two versions: one for production and one for development.
     - For the development version of the images, run `$ docker-compose -f docker-compose.dev.yml up`
     - For the production images, run `$ docker-compose -f docker-compose.prod.yml up`
 9. Open your browser.
-    - If you're running the development version, go to  `http://localhost:3000`.
+    - If you're running the development version, go to  `http://localhost:3000`
-    - If you're running the production version, go to `http://localhost`.
-(If deployed to production, simply enter your server's URL.)
+    - If you're running the production version, go to `http://localhost`

-_*The reason these generated files aren't automatically written to the `/web` folder is to prevent unknowingly overriding the existing files (especially since they are not version controlled)._
+    - If deployed to production (e.g. cloud instance), simply enter your server's URL.

 ## Technologies Used:
 - [TensorFlow](https://www.tensorflow.org/overview/)